McLaughlin Whitewater Design Group

 Services Included: Concept study, preliminary and final design, stakeholder engagement for evaluative purposes.

-As Lee sees it, “The Nantahala hole is the best it has been…and the organizing committee is committed to continuing to fine tune the feature until it is the best in the world!
-Peter Csonka’s 1,538 point ride (at the third and final leg of the World Cup event) definitely gives the feature credibility as an event site: it was rumored that this was the highest score in a recent ICF event.”
+As Lee viewed it, “Peter Csonka’s 1,538 point ride (at the third and final leg of the World Cup event) definitely gives the feature credibility as an event site: it was rumored that this was the highest score in a recent ICF event.”

+Terry Best, member of the International Canoe Federation Freestyle Committee who attended the World Cup and World Championship notes, “The Nantahala hole is indeed a very good feature: it has been very interesting to watch its evolution throughout 2012.
 It was refreshing for me to see the collaborative process that developed between the designers, NOC & the paddlers.
-I believe that this partnership approach contributed greatly to the feature we were lucky enough to use at the World Cup & could provide a template for future developments.
+I believe that this partnership approach contributed greatly to the feature we were lucky enough to use at the World Cup & could provide a template for future developments.”

-The feature is technically challenging; however the top athletes were still able to post very high scores, this is a rare combination in competition Freestyle.
+The feature is technically challenging; however the top athletes were still able to post very high scores, this is a rare combination in competition Freestyle.”

 Share